s4ke/Master-Thesis/src/md/030-parrows.md

 \label{sec:parallel-arrows}

-Having discussed the idea of Arrows as well as the basics of the APIs we wish to use as backends, we can now discuss the design and implementation of the actual PArrows DSL.
+Having discussed the idea of Arrows as well as the basics of the APIs that we wish to use as backends, we can now discuss the design and implementation of the actual PArrows DSL.
 We present the `ArrowParallel` type class